CrawfordBrown/SEMGroupProject/Use-cases/use-case-9.md

 ### Trigger

-A request for population Ranking is sent to organisation
+A request for report Country is sent to organisation

 ## MAIN SUCCESS SCENARIO

-1. Get populations of regions, continents and world
-2. Organising the populations of regions, continents and world from largest to smallest
-3. Provide report to organisation
+1. Get the code, name, continent, region, population, and capital of a given country 2Provide report to organisation

 ## EXTENSIONS

-Top n populations shown
+None

 ## SUB-VARIATIONS